FindMySchool LogoFindMySchool

 Best suited to families in the Torpoint and Rame Peninsula area (or those willing to travel from Plymouth) who value inclusive culture, extended enrichment, and personalised support over raw academic ranking.
 The college works best for young people who are resilient, ready to belong to a community, and able to engage with both academic and vocational pathways.
 Strong sixth form candidates should visit to confirm the post-16 environment meets their needs.
 If you are seeking a school that transforms lives through relationships and opportunity rather than pushing relentlessly toward exam performance, Torpoint merits serious consideration.

 Yes.
 The college was rated Good by Ofsted following an inspection in July 2022.
-GCSE performance sits at the England average for Attainment 8, with 12% of pupils achieving English Baccalaureate grades of 5 and above.
+GCSE Attainment 8 is 41, with 17% of pupils achieving English Baccalaureate grades of 5 and above.
 The college is particularly strong in pastoral care, safeguarding, behaviour, and enrichment through drama, sport, and specialist Holocaust education.
-A-level results are below the England average, but sixth form students report high levels of motivation and support.
+A-level A*-B achievement is 20%, but sixth form students report high levels of motivation and support.

 The college draws primarily from the Torpoint and Rame Peninsula in south-east Cornwall, with a significant number of students travelling from Plymouth via the chain ferry across the River Tamar.
 There is no strict geographical catchment boundary, though proximity influences admissions under the co-operative trust admissions policy.
 Families interested in attendance should contact the school directly to understand current admissions arrangements and any distance-based priorities.